 tip – check out more inspiration and images to Santa Barbara wine country here for more details and highlights visiting the area.

 The hangout spot for enjoying the gallery shopping, eating coffee and pastry shops and drinking venues all are on this see and be seen street and surrounding area.
 Busy all day and into the night, there’s lots of fun things and venues to explore on state street.

-Enjoy a gorgeous sunset – the best place to do this in Santa Barbara is the Douglass Family preserve bluffs or even the Santa Barbara pier.
+Enjoy the best place for a sunset experience in Santa Barbara at the Douglass Family preserve bluffs or even the Santa Barbara pier.

 Explore the gardens at LotusLand